Christmas Budgeting

 What do we buy for our kids?

-I can’t remember when we started our latest “thing” with their presents, but we’ve been doing it for at least 5 or 6 years now.
+As our kids grew and so did the price of their wish lists, we developed categories for the presents.
 We are minimalist and don’t want a bunch of “stuff.”
 We’d rather spend our money on experiences with our kids.
 For this reason we put in boundaries that keep them from asking and us from buying too much stuff that they’ll never play with or use.
-So our kids get four gifts and a stocking (usually with candy).
+So our kids got four gifts and a stocking (usually with candy).
 We follow a rhyme that gives us all boundaries for the four gifts:

 Something you want, something you need, something to wear, something to read